olton/mina-node-monitor/README.md

 - [x] Convenient live graphs for displaying consumed resources
 - [x] Responsive interface (It is comfortable to look at both PC and phone and tablet)

+**Cluster Client:**
+- [x] Anything that a simple client displays, plus
+- [x] Displaying the status of several (up to 3) nodes on one page
+- [x] Cyclic bypass of nodes, polling of general information for the address is carried out sequentially from synchronized nodes
+- [x] Displaying the response rate of a GraphQL node to the main request

+> You can find `Monitor Cluster` in [this repo](https://github.com/olton/mina-monitor-cluster)

 **Monitor Server Side:**
 - [x] Monitoring node health
 - [x] Identification of critical node states (fork, forward fork, node freeze, lag/lead Mina Explorer)